rhobs/handbook/content/Services/RHOBS/design.md

 Each Observatorium installation represents RHOBS "shard" and uses multiple Kubernetes namespaces.
 Typically single shard is limited by the single cluster capacity (amount of the nodes it can handle--usually around 200 for OSD), so we keep a single shard in a single cluster.
 The only exception is `Telemeter` deployment, which for historical reasons is a separate ("hard") tenant deployed next to `MST` in one cluster. `Telemeter` tenant is used for [OpenShift remote health monitoring](https://access.redhat.com/documentation/en-us/red_hat_openshift_container_storage/4.5/html/monitoring_openshift_container_storage/remote_health_monitoring).

 > NOTE: Telemeter was the first responsibility of our service team in the past.
-We build RHOBS in a way that Telemeter can be a single-region hard tenant.
-It is isolated because it has different characteristics as typical observability data.
+We built RHOBS in a way that Telemeter can be a single-region hard tenant.
+It is isolated because it has different characteristics than typical observability data.
 It contains very cardinal data with only ~5m sample interval.
 There is no alerting, only analytic PromQL queries and integration with analytics tools like [obslytics](https://github.com/thanos-community/obslytics).
 We will focus on `MST` in this design as this is what will be used by the majority of the users.

 The set of features, topology and interactions are the same across all RHOBS shards.
 In addition, each shard allows secure and multi-tenant: